 - When you need to establish your presence as a brand or competitor in the industry or while implementing a rebranding exercise

-- When you need to recognise the operational transformations needed to move ahead and start moulding your team accordingly
+- When you need to recognize the operational transformations needed to move ahead and start molding your team accordingly

 - When you want consumers or industry leaders to start talking about your business